-Following the Boccia World Open, Mayweather and Michel will compete at one more international tournament this year, the World Open in Korea this July where they will hope to qualify for the World Cup.
+Following the World Open, Mayweather and Michel will compete at one more international tournament this year, the 2015 BISFed Boccia World Open in Seoul, South Korea this July where they will hope to qualify for the World Individual Championships.

 Australia has not competed in boccia at the Paralympic Games since Sydney 2000, and last won a medal at the Atlanta 1996 Paralympic Games with Kris Bignall and Tu Huyhn winning bronze.

-Since investing more funding into boccia following the Beijing 2008 Paralympic Games, the APC’s high performance goal for the developing sport has been to send a boccia team to Rio 2016 and achieve medal success at the Tokyo 2020 Paralympic Games.
+Since investing more funding into boccia following the Beijing 2008 Paralympic Games, the APC’s high performance goal for the developing sport is to send a boccia team to Rio 2016 and achieve medal success at the Tokyo 2020 Paralympic Games.